 Dick Raboy, Clay Felker, and Milton Glaser all sat at a table in Milton’s studio at 207 East 32nd Street.
 They met and set the stage for taking New York Magazine from being a supplement to becoming its own news stand magazine sensation.
 Dick was responsible for copywriting the original postcard which was mailed to 60,000 NYC residents.

-Glaser said: “If you got a 5-10% response from mailing the card, You have the likelihood of being a successful magazine.”
+Glaser said later in one of his classes: “If you got a 5-10% response from mailing the card, you have the likelihood of being a successful magazine.”

 New York Magazine received over a 60% response rate making it a shoe-in for its own, stand-alone magazine.
 Dick wrote the copy.
 They knew they had a successful model for the magazine.

 In short, Dick Raboy was a copywriting luminary, in his day.
-He taught me all about the art of copywriting and creative direction over a ten year period.
-He like, all the innovative teachers at SVA wanted to see designs, ads, and copywritten text they’ve never seen before.
+He taught me all about the art of outstanding and exceptional copywriting and creative direction over a eight year period.
+He like all the innovative teachers at SVA wanted to see designs, ads, and copywritten text they’ve never seen before.
 Dick normally got an astounding 25-45% response rate for his clients ads.
-This was accomplished through playing on people’s emotional strings.
-He was a master of humor, wit and emotions.
+This was accomplished through playing with people’s emotional strings.
+He was a brilliant master of humor, wit and human emotions.

 When I first met Dick he was getting paid $20,000 per month by a client TO NOT WRITE ADS FOR ANYONE ELSE.
 That’s how good he was.
 This suited him just fine.